MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintShare.md

 Equal to the skuPartNumber on the related SubscribedSku object; for example: 'AAD_Premium'.
 Read-only
       \[Mail \<String\>\]: The SMTP address for the user, for example, jeff@contoso.onmicrosoft.com.
-Changes to this property will also update the user's proxyAddresses collection to include the value as an SMTP address.
+Changes to this property update the user's proxyAddresses collection to include the value as an SMTP address.
 This property can't contain accent characters.
 NOTE: We don't recommend updating this property for Azure AD B2C user profiles.
 Use the otherMails property instead.